UpLib/Liberland/settlement/settlement.md

 * https://www.arriva.com.hr/en-us/home buses schedules + book tickets
 * https://www.facebook.com/groups/liberlandcarpool if you search a car to go to Liberland
+* <i>Lonely Planet</i> Croatia guide mentions that there are direct buses and trains from Zurich to Zagreb
+* The nearests gas stations are in Draz and Knezevi Vinogradi.
-* <i>Lonely Planet</i> Croatia guide mentions that there are direct buses and trains from Zurich to Zagreb Since beginning of August 2023, it is possible to access Liberland by foot and by boat.
+* Since beginning of August 2023, it is possible to access Liberland by foot and by boat.
 Coming people are a bit annoyed by the Croatian police, but not impeached to access.

 <br>

 How to help the settlers